kubernetes/website/content/en/docs/concepts/workloads/pods/disruptions.md

 to determine if any sources of voluntary disruptions are enabled for your cluster.
 If none are enabled, you can skip creating Pod Disruption Budgets.

+{{< caution >}}
-**Not all voluntary disruptions are constrained by Pod Disruption Budgets.
+Not all voluntary disruptions are constrained by Pod Disruption Budgets.
 For example, deleting deployments or pods bypasses Pod Disruption Budgets.**

 ## Dealing with Disruptions